 To’a is a Ministerial appointment to Council in June 2014.
 She was born in Samoa, grew up & educated in Dunedin & has had a long and distinguished career as a nurse.
 Over the last 28 years, To’a has worked as a clinician, educator, and manager in nursing.
 She is currently the Clinical Nurse Director, Division of Medicine & Clinical Support Services, Counties Manukau Health, which requires her to provide professional governance and leadership for nurses within her Division.
 She is undertaking her Doctorate of Health Sciences and is the President of the Pan Pacific Nurses Association.
 She has a particular interest in Pacific health and Pacific workforce, utilising her clinical leadership and managerial experience combined with her Samoan cultural values, to influence and affect change for positive Pacific health outcomes.

-Dr Kathy Holloway
+Dr Kathy Holloway (Deputy Chairperson)

 Dr Holloway is currently the Director of the Graduate School of Nursing, Midwifery and Health at Victoria University of Wellington.
 She is the co-chair of the Board and Fellow of the College of Nurses Aotearoa and was a member of the Ministry of Health expert advisory group for the 2015 review and update of the New Zealand Health Strategy.
 A registered nurse originally trained at Wellington Polytechnic, Kathy completed her Doctorate in 2011.
 Her doctoral work has been used by specialty nursing groups nationally to articulate the contribution they can make to addressing health care need through the National Nursing Consortium processes.

-Paula Snowden has wide government and not-for-profit sector experience. and joined the Problem Gambling Foundation as Chief Executive in December 2016.
-Her non-government leadership experience is signifcant having been Deputy Chief Executive of the former Alcohol Advisory Council where she led the social marketing programme and Chief Executive of the Quit Group Trust/Quitline through one of its most successful periods.
+Paula Snowden has wide government and not-for-profit sector experience.
+She joined the Problem Gambling Foundation as Chief Executive in December 2016.
+Her non-government leadership experience is significant having been Deputy Chief Executive of the former Alcohol Advisory Council where she led the social marketing programme and Chief Executive of the Quit Group Trust/Quitline through one of its most successful periods.
 Paula also has a strong executive leadership background in both Housing New Zealand and the Accident Compensation Commision and has also had a number of policy roles including in the Ministry of Women’s Affairs and the Ministry of Maori Development.
 In all her leadership roles, Paula has focussed on addressing equity and on sustainable and effective programme delivery.
 Paula is passionate about making a difference and supporting people and organisations to be the best they can be through.
 She is a skilled change manager.
-Paula is a lay member appointment to the Nursing Coucil of New Zealand, is on the Board of Unicef New Zealand and is a Trustee of the Unicef Children’s Foundation.
+Paula is a lay member appointment to the Nursing Council of New Zealand, is on the Board of Unicef New Zealand and is a Trustee of the Unicef Children’s Foundation.
 Paula’s tribal affiliations are Ngapuhi.